learn-monogame/learn-monogame.github.io/docs/tutorial/first-shader/README.md

 The technique exposes the Vertex and Pixel shaders.
 These lines work on the DesktopGL and WindowsDX platforms thanks to the defines from earlier.

 It's possible for a technique to have multiple passes.

+---

+A follow up tutorial can be read here: [Infinite background shader](../infinite-background-shader/README.md)